chalonverse/CPPBeyondSamples/Ex02/README.md

-This demonstrates how to require a C++ standard version.
+This demonstrates how to ruse the filesystem library.